drtychai/research/JavaScript-Engines/README.md

 ## Fuzzing
 Target goal: _Detect unsound [runtime] behavior in the core constituents of JavaScript engines_

-Fuzzers are often divided into two (2) categores, generative- or mutation-based; however, we'll approach the topic from a further abstracted perspective.
+Fuzzers are often divided into two (2) categories: generative- or mutation-based; however, we'll approach the topic from a further abstracted perspective.
 We chose to break down a fuzzer, `Fz: X -> Y`, into the following broad functionalities:

 - Explorability of `Y`-space (i.e., CFG/DFG)
 - Exploitability of Unsoundness